Toric invariance of vertically parametrized systems: Characterization of toric invariance

 The last statement is immediate. \end{proof}

-\begin{remark} If the matroid partition and the partition induced by the rows of $C$ agree, then, by \Cref{thm:characterization_of_invariance}, we have quasihomogeneity for all weights in the toric invariance group.
+\begin{remark} {If the support of each row of $C$ is contained in one block of the matroid partition,} then, by \Cref{thm:characterization_of_invariance}, we have quasihomogeneity for all weights in the toric invariance lattice.
 This is for example the case when the matroid partition is trivial or when the rows of the coefficient matrix $C$ have pairwise disjoint support, as is the case for freely parametrized systems. \end{remark}

 \begin{remark} To find a matrix $A$ of maximal rank for which a vertical system $F=C(\k\circ x^M)$ is $\T_A$-invariant, we consider the Cayley matrix $\widehat{M}\in \ZZ^{(n+\theta)\times m}$, obtained by appending to $M$, for each block $\rho$ of the matroid partition, the row with $1$'s for the indices in $\rho$ and zero otherwise.
 Let $\widehat{A}$ be a matrix whose rows form a basis for $\ker_{\ZZ}(\widehat{M}^\top)$, and let $A$ be the first $n$ columns of $\widehat{A}$.
-Then the rows of $A$ form a basis for $\I$. \end{remark}
+Then the rows of $A$ form a basis for $\cL_F$. \end{remark}

 \Cref{thm:characterization_of_invariance}, \Cref{prop:characterization_of_invariance} and \Cref{lem:positive_kernel_nonempty} lead to \Cref{alg:invariance} for finding a maximal rank matrix $A$ for which $F$ displays toric invariance over $\GG\in\{\RR_{>0}, \RR^*, \CC^*\}$.